Past projects focused on children/adolescents

 CYDD was established in 1989.
 Its aim is to support the modernisation of society in Turkey through secularism, progressive education and by offering equal opportunities for children and young people in accessing schooling and modern educational tools.
 CYDD has been successfully running campaigns to increase school enrollment of girls in particular.
 To date, it has given scholarships to over 120,000 children, mostly girls.
 Special attention is placed on areas in Turkey which are economically underdeveloped and also areas in big cities which have been focus of domestic migration.

-Dalyan supports the establishment of a mentoring program for university students from disadvantaged backgrounds, to enable their successful transition to professional life and to help them fully capitalise on their education.
-The program runs over a period of three and a half years and seeks to build systematic one-to-one mentoring for university students from disadvantaged backgrounds (80% female) and to mobilise CYDD`s alumni and volunteers as mentors.
+Dalyan supported the establishment of a mentoring program for university students from disadvantaged backgrounds, to enable their successful transition to professional life and to help them fully capitalise on their education.
+The program ran over a period of three and a half years and seeked to build systematic one-to-one mentoring for university students from disadvantaged backgrounds (80% female) and to mobilise CYDD`s alumni and volunteers as mentors.

-With Dalyan’s support, CYDD also seeks to professionalise its organisation and implement a specifically funded project which they can roll out throughout the country, thereby adding a new line of activity.
-In Addition, CYDD aims to reach students without access to a CYDD branch and spread the mentorship project with the implementation of an online mentoring tool.
-With the help of online mentoring, alumni and university students will have a platform to communicate and share information.More: www.cydd.org.tr
+With Dalyan’s support, CYDD also seeked to professionalise its organisation and implement a specifically funded project which they could roll out throughout the country, thereby adding a new line of activity.
+In addition, CYDD aimed to reach students without access to a CYDD branch and spread the mentorship project with the implementation of an online mentoring tool.
+With the help of online mentoring, alumni and university students have a platform to communicate and share information.More: www.cydd.org.tr

 Post earthquake provision of shelter medical aid